 ACT I

 Our story begins in an Andalusian home on Noche Buena (Christmas Eve) where the family is gathered to celebrate.
-You may recognize the opening guitar riffs from the original Tchaikovsky score but soon the flamenco rhythm takes over and the family sings and dances together.
+You may recognize the opening guitar riffs from the original Tchaikovsky score but soon the flamenco rhythm takes over as the family sings and dances together.
 Clara and her old sister Lola are so excited to see Tío José, their Godfather who always brings wonderful gifts.
 This year he has a new book for Lola and a Matador doll for Clara.
 As the fiesta winds down, the girls go to their room to read Lola’s new book together.

 The adults stay up to watch “el Gordo” the Christmas Eve national lottery drawing!
 Percussionist Diego Alvarez brings this tradition to life with his incredible solo on the ‘cajón’ a percussion instrument from Peru.